Skip to content

 B. Defining and Enforcing Clear Roles for Police and SROs in Schools

-Establish Clear Polices for SROs in Contracts & MOUs
+Establish Clear Policies for SROs in Contracts & MOUs

-Schools must explicitly define the scope of SROs’ roles to safeguard student rights, prevent overreach, and ensure protection from ICE enforcement or other disruptions to students’ safety and learning.
+Schools have the authority and responsibility to explicitly define the roles and boundaries of School Resource Officers (SROs) to safeguard student rights, prevent overreach, and ensure protection from ICE enforcement or other disruptions to students’ safety, well-being, and learning.

-- Include explicit language in contracts or Memorandums of Understanding (MOUs) that limit SRO responsibilities to school safety while upholding students’ human and educational rights.
+• Include Explicit Language: Specify in MOUs that SRO responsibilities are limited to maintaining school safety while upholding students’ human and educational rights.

 2. Prohibit ICE Enforcement Activities